ZhouJiaLinmumu/unigraph-schema/README.md

 <a name="domains"></a>
 ### Self contained domains

 Properties can not have properties defined in other domains as their "[Object Types](#objecttype)".
-The only exception is when they point to **mediator** types, the **type** and **common** domain, as they hold basic information shared across all domains.
+The only exception is when they point to **mediator** types, the **type** as they hold basic information shared across all domains.
 Cross-domain references is handled by type inheritance via the "ExpectedType" parameter of the types.
 In the below example the "book.book_edition_location" type will inherit all properties from its expected type: "location.location", the location in which the book was published will in turn receive the "book.book_edition_location" type in addition its "location.location":

 ```json
 {